-The Hawaii State Senate is accepting applications for the 2016 legislative session.
+The Hawaii State Senate will be accepting applications for the 2017 legislative session starting in mid-October

-If you want to experience firsthand what it’s like to work in a dynamic public service organization, work closely with elected officials and the public, and learn more about the legislative process, consider applying for one of the temporary positions listed on the right side of this page under current openings.
-Click on the position details for instructions on how to apply.
+If you want to experience firsthand what it’s like to work in a dynamic public service organization, work closely with elected officials and the public, and learn more about the legislative process, consider applying for a temporary position with the Senate for the 2017 legislative session!
+Please return to this webpage in mid-October for a full description of available positions and instructions on how to apply.

 All Senate offices are in the State Capitol building, which is located in downtown Honolulu.
 You can find more information about the State Capitol here.

 Session jobs require a 4-6 month commitment, depending on the position.
 Most begin in January and end on the last day of the legislative session (late April or early May).

 Although a large number of the Senate staff during the legislative session are in temporary positions, the Senate employs a limited number of staff on a permanent year-around basis.
 All Senate staff, regardless of their position, are employed on an at-will basis.

 Generally, permanent positions in the Senate are full time.
 However, part time session positions are sometimes available.
 If you are seeking a part time position, please note your availability in your cover letter.